uclatonystark/ece202Aproj/index.md

 - fb = whether page should go forward (next line) or backward (repeat)
 - num_page_turn = the number of pages turned forward or backward

-The total output will look like this:
+The total output looks like this:
 <p float="left" align="center">
   <img align="center" src="pageturner.PNG">
 </p>
-When total_press >= num_note_page, the page will be turned.
-When total_press >= num_note_tot, the total_press will be reset to 0 as a new page is transistioned.
+When total_press >= num_note_page, the page will be turned backwards or forwards based on the provided instructions in the music score.

 ## Results
 ### Evaluation
+We designed a evaluation system that considers the user's 'performance'.
+Since other aspects of music cannot be quantified, we solely use accuracy in notes played in order to quantify performance.
+In particular, we place special emphasis on the accuracy in notes played at the end and start of pages as these typically tend to be the bulk of mistakes when a page turn is performed manually.

-We designed a evaluation system on user's performance.
-This system evaulates the finger(s) user chose to use to play the whole song in order in time domain.
+This system evaulates the finger(s) user chose to use to play the whole piece in order in time domain.
+It then compares this against the fingering chosen by the user prior to the concert or the fingering indicated in the music score.
 One instance is shown below:
 <p float="left" align="center">
   <img align="center" src="eval.PNG">
 </p>

-We believe that without distraction on pedaling or clicking to turn page, user will utilize their fingers better.
-User can reflect on his or her performance based on this evaulation metric.
+Since this page-turner was intended for use in concert, a comparison in a low-pressure setting (at home) was not performed.
+However, we believe that without the distraction of manually turning a page, the user can focus their full attention on the creative aspects of the music program.

 ### Key Findings
 **What worked?**
-- PDF/images to music score worked very well
+- The page turning process was smooth.
+- Optical music recognition was accurate for electronic music sheets.
-- Pressure sensing was fairly accurate
+- Pressure sensing was very accurate.
-- Evaluation process was precise
+- Evaluation process was smooth and precise.

 **What didn't work as expected?**
-- Linear acceleration calculation was not reliable
+- Linear acceleration calculation was not as reliable as we hoped.
-- A pressure sensor is slightly larger than a key, which made playing challenging
+- A pressure sensor is about as large as a key, which made playing challenging.
+However, this has to do more with the choice of pressure sensor which we made, due to shipping and time constraints as a result of COVID-19.
+- Optical music recognition was inaccurate for certain (old) scanned sheets of music.

 ## Summary
-### Strength
+### Strengths
 - Ease of use
-  - User only needs to input a PDF / series of images to compile complete music score
+  - User only needs to input a PDF / series of images to compile complete music score.
   - Glove is sensitive enough to track each press
 - Low budget
-  - Comparing to other other localization, using dead reckoning with IMU and five pressure sensors is very light weight and cost efficient
+  - Compared to  other localization, using dead reckoning with IMU and five pressure sensors is very light weight and cost efficient.
-  - Existed products such as pedals, clickers or human helpers are extremely expensive
+  - Existed products such as pedals, clickers and mechanical levers are extremely expensive (with a significant number of products costing upwards of $200).
 - Novelty
-  - Unlike other existed products, this glove can make user switch page without having to press a pedal or help from a helper
+  - Unlike existing products, this page-turner is fully automatic and relies solely on the process of playing.
+- Accuracy
+  - This page turner only relies on sensor data from the fingers.
+As a result, it does not suffer from external noise as an audio-based page-turner does.
+Further, it can be used in concerts where there are multiple instruments being played at the same time.

-### Weakness
+### Weaknesses
-- Set up time
+- Preprocessing time
-  - To prepare a music score for one piece, it takes about 10 minutes.
-However, user can use the same output files in conjunction with page turner without the set up
+  - The user must upload pdf files onto the program for preprocessing (prior to the recital, for instance).
+It takes about 2 minutes to generate an output per page as optical music recognition is complex.
+However, this is a one-time step and does not have to be repeated.
 - Octave range accuracy
-  - Approximating octave range using only IMU and linear acceleration, the accuracy is low and calibration is not very predictable.
+  - Approximating octave range using only IMU and linear acceleration, the accuracy is low (the current range is 2 octaves).
 - Wired connection
   - Due to limited time, wire connection was done.
-Wireless glove might be ideal although a battery will have to be mounted on the glove
+Wireless glove might be ideal although a battery will have to be mounted on the glove.
+- Accuracy
+  - This method assumes that the user plays at least 90% of the correct notes per page.
+This is a fair assumption to make since it is intended for use in concert.

 ### Future Directions
 - API and software Integration
-  - Combine API and python scripts into one GUI for ease of use
+  - Combine the entire page-turner into one app for ease of use.
 - Better dead reckoning model and algorithm
-  - To obtain higher octave range accuracy
+  - To obtain higher octave range accuracy.
 - Wireless glove
-  - To utilize the BLE nature of the Arduino although error-free decoding scheme is needed which will take more time out of the real-time sensing cycle
+  - To utilize the BLE nature of the Arduino although error-free decoding scheme is needed which will take more time out of the real-time sensing cycle.
 - Improved mechanical design
-  - With flex PCB or smaller sensors, the glove will have more stability and appealing appearance
+  - With flex PCB or smaller sensors, we hope that the glove will have more stability and a more appealing appearance.

 ## Contributions of Each Team Member
 - Pong